sergioocl/hello-world/README.md

 Just another repository

 Hi, this is Sergio.
 I would like to exceed in python, javascript and also do well in C++.
 Since I am working in the fields of 3D Modeling, Robotics and Computer Vision, better to keep track of everything and record progress!
-Those fields evolve so fast.
+It is worth saying that those fields evolve quite fast.